Almissbah/nytimes/README.md

 Based on mvvm architecture and repository pattern.
 ![repo pattren image](https://developer.android.com/topic/libraries/architecture/images/final-architecture.png)

+* The app is following single activiy approche and uses Jetpack's navigation component so all the main views are fragmens and they being replaced in the same activity.
+* Passing the data between the fragments is done using RxBuses.

 ### The app includes the following main components:

 * A web API service.